-Data transformations can also be used to extract values from different data types.
+Transformations can also be used to extract values from different data types.
 Instead of overwhelming your systems with multiple – often unnecessary – records, you can use different types of data transformations to filter out irrelevant data.

 For instance, if you want to generate a report of all the sales conducted in a particular country, say the USA, applying the Filter transformation will prevent the destination system from being strained unnecessarily since only relevant records will be passed through.
-Storing relevant and comparatively fewer records in the destination system means less memory consumption during data processing, which will reduce execution time.
+Storing relevant and comparatively fewer records in the destination system means less memory consumption during data pipeline processing, which will reduce execution time.

 On-Premise, Cloud-Based, and Manual Data Transformation: Which One Should You Choose?

 On-premise transformation allows businesses to extract, transform, and load crucial data very quickly.
 Having an on-premise data tool also translates to increased regulatory compliance and better security management.

 The majority of these transformation tools come with drag-and-drop functionality, which means that non-technical employees will be able to transform data and convert it into a usable format.